jedi-academy/learn-4711/data/assignments/assignment2.md

 - Provide a mini-form for registering with the PRC.
 You will need your plant name, which can be saved as a configuration setting inside your app, and your secret token, which should not be stored anywhere inside your app or repo.
-The target could be the  PRC's `/registerme` endpoint, or it could be to a subcontroller inside your app which dealt with any response from PRC.
+Send a message to  PRC's `/registerme/team/token` endpoint; it will return an appropriate message.
+Substitute your team name and token, of course.
+This will establish a session on PRC.
+If yours closes, you will need to re-register.

 - If you use a control table to save key/value pairs for configuring or managing your app, provide a way to display/edit these.
 For instance,